London Liberal Democrats

 The London Liberal Democrats are the regional party of the Liberal Democrats that operates in Greater London.
-The organisation is associated with the English Liberal Democrats.
+The organisation is a part of the English Liberal Democrats.

 Mayoral candidates

-In 2008, Baron Brian Paddick became the first openly LGBT candidate to run for a mainstream political party for the role of Mayor of London.
+In 2008, Brian Paddick became the first openly LGBT candidate to run for a mainstream political party for the role of Mayor of London.

 Current representatives

 Members of Parliament

+Since the 2024 United Kingdom general election in London: